The drag-adjoint field of a circular cylinder wake at Reynolds numbers 20, 100 and 500: Derivation of the adjoint equation

-The derivation starts with the linearized Navier-Stokes equation (\ref{linearized}) that describes the small change in the flow field $\delta u$ caused by an infinitesimal body force $\delta f$ in the interior of the flow field.
-By taking the inner product of the adjoint field $\hat{u}(x,t)$ with the linearized momentum equation in Equation (\ref{linearized}), and multiplying the adjoint pressure $\hat{p}$ with the divergence free condition in Equation (\ref{linearized}), we obtain
+The derivation starts with the linearized Navier-Stokes equation (\ref{linearized}) that describes the small change in the flow field $\delta \mathbf{u}$ caused by an infinitesimal body force $\delta\mathbf{f}$ in the interior of the flow field.
+By taking the inner product of the adjoint field $\hat{\mathbf{u}}(x,t)$ with the linearized momentum equation in Equation (\ref{linearized}), and multiplying the adjoint pressure $\hat{p}$ with the divergence-free condition in Equation (\ref{linearized}), we obtain

 The adjoint equation (\ref{adjoint}) is designed to be ``symmetric'' to the linearized Navier-Stokes equation.
-By taking the inner product of the velocity field perturbation $\delta u(x,t)$ with the adjoint momentum equation in Equation (\ref{adjoint}), and multiplying the pressure field perturbation $\delta p$ with the divergence free condition in Equation (\ref{adjoint}), we obtain
+By taking the inner product of the velocity field perturbation $\delta u(x,t)$ with the adjoint momentum equation in Equation (\ref{adjoint}), and multiplying the pressure field perturbation $\delta p$ with the divergence-free condition in Equation (\ref{adjoint}), we obtain

 By adding corresponding terms together and integrating over either space or time, we obtain